bovender/configure-server/README.md

     sudo tar xjf owncloud-X.Y.Z.tar.bz2 -C /var/

-> Adjust the ownerships and permissions of `/var/horde` and its
-> subfolders as described in the OwnCloud administrator's manual!
+> Adjust the ownerships and permissions of `/var/horde` and its subfolders as described in the OwnCloud administrator's manual!
+[This blog post][oc-post] is a good summary.

 Then, enable the Apache site that `configure-server` has already set up for you: